 Domain Keys Identified Mail (DKIM) records allow you to digitally sign emails from your domain.
 Recipients of your emails can then verify that the message really did come from your domain and has not been tampered with.

 DKIM works by using public and private encryption keys.
-The private key is used to create encrypted mail headers that are embedded in every email message you send and are unique to your domain.
-The public key is added to the DNS records for your domain which allows recipients to retrieve it and then use it to decrypt the header and verify the message.
+The private key is used to create encrypted mail headers that are embedded in every email message you send.
+The public key is added to the DNS records for your domain which allows recipients to retrieve and then use it to decrypt the header and verify the message.

-- Click the Domains icon and click Manage on the domain you wish to amend.
+- Click the Domains icon and choose Manage.

-- In the Name field enter a string that will distingush this key from any others, also known as a selector prefix, e.g. google._domainkey.
+- In the Name field enter a string that will distinguish this key from any others, also known as a selector prefix, e.g. google._domainkey.

 - In the Data field enter your public encryption key, e.g

 - Click Add TXT Record and allow up to 24hrs for the changes to take effect.